mattdibi/RSPassengerCounter/README.md

 ```

 ### Build guide
 Requirements.
-A Linux system with installed:
+A Linux system with:
 * OpenCV
 * librealsense
 * JAVA SDK (JDK 7, JDK 8 is not supported)